openebs/website/website/src/blogs/torus-from-coreos-steps-aside-as-cloud-native-storage-platform-what-now.md

 excerpt: Torus (from CoreOS), that aimed at providing container-native distributed storage announced that it would discontinue development due to lack of traction.
 ---

 [Torus (from CoreOS)](https://github.com/coreos/torus), which aimed at providing container-native distributed storage announced that it would discontinue development due to lack of traction.
-It just goes to show the dynamics of the Open source projects and how business needs could influence them.
+It just goes to show the dynamics of the open source projects and how business needs could influence them.

 Torus attempted to solve one of the core infrastructure problems, and like any projects that aim to solve the infrastructure problems — compute, network or storage, are slightly harder problems to crack with only a handful of people really venturing into solving them.
 Maybe, this inertia is also due to the fact that, when infrastructure fails, hell breaks loose — we are all too familiar with those network outages and data loss situations where Database teams spend days recovering data.